imarcaos/Curso-Desenvolvimento-Web/README.md

    - C350 - Prevent class or method inheritance
    - C351 - Abstract Classes
    - C352 - Creating classes from interfaces
+   - C353 - What are traits & how to use